 Anna is a Fellow at Wolfson College and sits on the Fine Arts Committee, informing the College’s programme of exhibitions, events and acquisitions.
-She is also a member of the College Development Committee and was elected onto College Council in 2019.
-She is currently working on a book on the cultural history of Momento Mori and Vanitas and their re-interpretation by leading contemporary artists.
+She has regularly curated exhibitions for the College, including both notable solo shows of leading contemporary artists and innovative group exhibitions.
+She is a member of the College Development Committee and was elected onto College Council in 2019.
+She is currently working on a book on the cultural history of Memento Mori and Vanitas and their re-interpretation by leading contemporary artists.

 She was previously Head of Academic Programmes at the Royal Academy of Arts, London where she developed and led a new and innovative portfolio of educational programmes, including public, private, and professional, short as well as long Courses and Classes, symposia, conferences and workshops – in subjects ranging from art practice (traditional and digital media), cultural and art history, as well as art business and management - with a sustained focus on the role of artists.
 She was responsible for a range of national and international partnerships including with leading museums, galleries and universities enabling institutional, academic and scholarly engagement, commercial enterprise as well as research - both linked with RA exhibitions and beyond them.
 In 2018, she became the Founding Programme Director of the Executive Master’s in Cultural Leadership, initiating a partnership with Maastricht University and successfully launching the RA’s first accredited Master’s Degree, to coincide with its 250th anniversary year in 2018.